SongW-SW/REKNOS/README.md

 # REKNOS

-_**Thank you for reviewing our paper!**_
+_**Reasoning of Large Language Models over Knowledge Graphs with Super-Relations**_

-Here we provide the code of REKNOS.
-Our work is submitted to ICLR 2025.
+Here is the code of REKNOS, published in ICLR 2025.

-We are willing to update the code and instructions if there are any concerns!

 ## Code Instruction: